Level/abstract-level/README.md

 console.log(value) // { a: 123 }
 ```

-See [`memdown`](https://github.com/Level/memdown/) if you are looking for a complete in-memory implementation.
+See [`memory-level`](https://github.com/Level/memory-level) if you are looking for a complete in-memory implementation.
+The example above notably lacks iterator support and would not pass the [abstract test suite](#test-suite).

 ### `db = AbstractLevel(manifest[, options])`